 - Do a personality test – try this cool quiz on the Open Colleges website.
 It asks a bunch of questions about your personality and comes up with some career options for you.

-- In a small number of locations, schools are now offering a Link and Launch post-school program for Year 12 completers who are yet to make the next step.
+- In many locations across Queensland, schools are now offering a Link and Launch post-school program for Year 12 completers who are yet to make the next step.

 - Find some hobbies – you know, ones you actually enjoy!
 Who knows, those hobbies may lead you to your ideal career path.